Sundae-Shop-Consulting/npsp-workflows-to-flows/README.md

 - Contact: Phone Changed
 - Opportunity: Copy FMV to Amount

+Make sure you deactivate the workflow rules that these replace.

 ## Flow Design

 Rather than migrate the existing workflows as-is (with four different workflow rules to manage contact phone, for example) this consolidates the field updates to better use flow's capabilities.